 Great Barrier Reef Intergovernmental Agreement

-The new Agreement provides a contemporary framework for cooperation between the governments, recognising challenges such as climate change and catchment water quality that were not foreseen at the time of the 1979 Agreement.
+The Agreement has been in place between successive governments for over 35 years, beginning with the Emerald Agreement in 1979.
+It was updated in 2009 to provide a contemporary framework for cooperation between the governments, recognising challenges such as climate change and catchment water quality that were not foreseen at the time of the 1979 Agreement.

 Great Barrier Reef Ministerial Forum